 The gallery space to the right is dominated by a minimalist sculpture made of three identical or, better, identically deformed iron bars.
 But wait!
 What we recognize as a sculpture – probably simply because we are in a museum – is really something else.

-Ai Wei Wei, Rebar 41, 3 steel rods, each about 1m long, Courtesy AWW Studio, photo: Axel Crettenand.
+Ai Wei Wei, Rebar 41, 3 steel rods, each about 1m long.
+Courtesy of AWW Studio.
+Photo: Axel Cretennand.

-Ai Wei Wei, Rebar 41, 3 steel rods, exhibition view, Courtesy AWW Studio.
+Ai Wei Wei, Rebar 41, 3 steel rods, each about 1m long.
+Courtesy of AWW Studio.